Physical disorders, life experiences, and heredity can contribute to depression.

 In children, as in adults, depression often recurs.
 Children and adolescents should be treated for at least 1 year after symptoms have disappeared.
 If children have had two or more episodes of major depression, they may be treated indefinitely.

-Recently, there has been concern that antidepressants may cause a slight increase in the risk of suicidal thinking and behavior in children and adolescents.
-This concern has led to an overall decrease in the use of antidepressants in children.
+There has been concern that antidepressants may cause a slight increase in the risk of suicidal thinking and behavior in children and adolescents Suicidal Behavior in Children and Adolescents Suicidal behavior is an action intended to harm oneself and includes suicidal gestures, suicide attempts, and completed suicide.
+Suicidal ideation is thoughts and plans about suicide.
+Suicide... read more .
+This concern led to an overall decrease in the use of antidepressants in children.
 However, this decrease in the use of antidepressants has been associated with an increase in the rate of death by suicide, perhaps because depression is then not adequately treated in some children.

 Studies have been done to try to settle this issue.
 They found that suicidal thought and attempts may increase very slightly in children who take antidepressants.
 However, most doctors believe that the benefits outweigh the risks and that children with depression often benefit from drug treatment as long as doctors and family members are alert for worsening symptoms or suicidal thoughts.

-Whether or not drugs are used, suicide is always a concern in a child or adolescent with depression.
+Whether or not medications are used, the possibility of suicide is always a concern in any child or adolescent with depression.
 The following can help reduce the risk:

 Drugs Mentioned In This Article